UBC-MDS/dsci_522_group_3/README.md

 1. Install and launch Docker on your computer from the website: <https://www.docker.com/get-started/>

-2. Clone the GitHub repository.
+2. Clone the GitHub repository to your own laptop.

 ### Running the analysis

 1. Open the Docker app.

-2. Enter the following command in the terminal.
+2. Enter the following command in the project root folder terminal, where you git cloned the project.

 ```
 docker compose up